Support / Junior / Replace the Main Brush Motor

 And two more at the top edge, near the bumper.

-The main brush motor is found on Bob’s left side, in front of the left wheel.
+The main brush motor is found on Junior’s left side, in front of the left wheel.
 Grip the motor and slide it up.

 Then, grip the tab on the motor’s circuit plug and pull up to remove it from the mainboard.

-Align the new motor’s edges with the indentations on Bob.
+Align the new motor’s edges with the indentations inside Junior.
 It should easily slide straight down when lined up correctly.

-Once in place, you’re ready to close Bob.
+Once in place, you’re ready to start closing Junior.

 Turn the side power switch back on and congratulations!
-You’ve just replaced Bob’s main brush motor.
+You’ve just replaced Junior’s Main Brush Motor.
 Happy cleaning!